ecoisilva/movedesign/README.md

 ## Installation

-You can install the development version of `movedesign` like so:
+You can install the stable version of `movedesign` like so:

 ``` r
 install.packages("remotes")